-- Lottery business, including government/private lottery, online lotteries, etc. - · Gambling and betting, including casinos, etc. - Chit funds - Nidhi company - Trading in transferable development rights (TDR) - Real estate business or construction of farm houses - Manufacturing of cigars, cheroots, cigarillos and cigarettes, of tobacco or of tobacco substitutes - Activities/sectors not open to private sector investment, e.g., atomic energy and railway operations (other than the permitted activities under the FDI Policy)
+- Lottery business, including government/ private lottery, online lotteries, etc. - · Gambling and betting, including casinos, etc. - Chit funds - Nidhi company - · Trading in transferable development rights (TDR) - Real estate business or construction of farm houses - Manufacturing of cigars, cheroots, cigarillos and cigarettes, of tobacco or of tobacco substitutes - Activities/ sectors not open to private sector investment: e.g. atomic energy and railway operations (other than the permitted activities under the FDI Policy)

-(Foreign technology collaboration in any form, including licencing for franchise, trademark, brand name and management contract, is also prohibited for lottery business, gambling and betting activities)
+(Foreign technology collaboration in any form, including licensing for franchise, trademark, brand name, management contract, is also prohibited for lottery business, gambling and betting activities)

-'Real estate business' means dealing in land and immovable property with a view to earning profit or earning income therefrom, and does not include development of townships, construction of residential/commercial premises, roads or bridges, educational institutions, recreational facilities, city-level and regional level infrastructure, and townships.
+"Real estate business" means dealing in land and immovable property with a view to earning profit therefrom, and does not include development of townships, construction of residential/commercial premises, roads or bridges, educational institutions, recreational facilities, city and regional level infrastructure, townships.
+It is also clarified that earning of rent/ income on lease of the property, not amounting to transfer, will not amount to real estate business.

-Continued liberalisation - Real estate
+Continued liberalisation - real estate